mbreed-author/mbreed-author.github.io/index.md

 ![The Hammond Conjecture - **OUT NOW!**](/assets/img/hammond.png){:class="large-img"}

-**BLACK FRIDAY SALE**  From Friday 29th November 2019, for a limited time, the Amazon Kindle price will be reduced from £3.99 to £0.99 (or $0.99 on amazon.com)!
+**BLACK FRIDAY SALE:  From Friday 29th November 2019, for a limited time, the Amazon Kindle price will be reduced from £3.99 to £0.99 (or $0.99 on amazon.com)!**

 <br/>